The Ultimate 2026 Playbook

 8:30 PMCasual group dinner

-10:30 PMFree limo pickup to Sapphire Las Vegas
+10:30 PMFree entry pickup to Sapphire Las Vegas

 11:00 PMVIP arrival at Sapphire — free cover, priority seating